 Provincial breakdown & analysis

-On the provincial landscape, Ontario continues to produce the lion share of the Canadian NCAA athletes.
+On the provincial landscape, Ontario continues to produce the lion share of the Canadian NCAA basketball athletes.
 However, that number is down from 68.1% percent two years ago.

 Since COVID-19, keeping track of players’ NCAA eligibility has been nothing short of a nightmare.
 Student-athletes retained their year of eligibility from the NCAA regardless of participation in the 2020-21 season.

 Various schools have adopted different ways of reporting a player’s experience, some have added the extra COVID-year, while others have excluded it.